The IRS chief has vowed to "issue Fifa a red card" following the indictment of 14 individuals by the US Justice Department for corruption.

 "Instead, they corrupted the business of worldwide soccer to serve their interests and enrich themselves.
 This Department of Justice is determined to end these practices; to root out corruption; and to bring wrongdoers to justice."

-"Beginning in 1991, two generations of soccer officials, including the then-presidents of two regional soccer confederations under FIFA – the Confederation of North, Central American and Caribbean Association Football, known as CONCACAF, which includes the United States, and the South American Football Confederation, or CONMEBOL, which represents organized soccer in South America – used their positions of trust within their respective organizations to solicit bribes from sports marketers in exchange for the commercial rights to their soccer tournaments.
+"Beginning in 1991, two generations of soccer officials, including the then-presidents of two regional soccer confederations under Fifa – the Confederation of North, Central American and Caribbean Association Football, known as Concacaf, which includes the United States, and the South American Football Confederation, or Conmebol, which represents organized soccer in South America – used their positions of trust within their respective organisations to solicit bribes from sports marketers in exchange for the commercial rights to their soccer tournaments.
 They did this over and over, year after year, tournament after tournament.